FAQ for Electronic Resources in the Network Zone

 Institutions benefit in several ways:

-· Reduced time spent managing the collection- the PALS ER team activates and manages the collection once for all the institutions.
+· Reduced time spent managing the collection- the PALS E-Resources team activates and manages the collection once for all the institutions.

 · Reduced cost: The total number of portfolio bibs is reduced.